 Mange is a parasitic skin disease primarily caused by mite infestations and is characterized by intense itching, inflammation, scab formation, and in severe cases, extensive hair loss and secondary infections.
 Among the various types of mange affecting goats, sarcoptic mange caused by Sarcoptes scabiei is particularly serious due to its zoonotic potential and high morbidity.

 The infestation severely affects the economic returns from goat farming due to reduced weight gain, milk production, fertility issues, and hide damage.
 Furthermore, if left untreated, mange can lead to death from secondary infections and immune suppression.
-Conventional treatments rely heavily on chemical acaricides like Ivermectin, which, although effective, may lead to resistance with overuse and raise concerns regarding residues in meat and milk products.
+Conventional treatments rely heavily on chemical acaricides like Ivermectin, which, although effective, may lead to resistance with overuse and raise concerns regarding residues in meat and milk products

 Given the growing emphasis on organic livestock farming and sustainable animal husbandry practices, herbal remedies have gained prominence as alternative treatments.
 Indigenous knowledge and traditional veterinary practices have identified neem, karanj, and camphor as potential herbal acaricides due to their anti-inflammatory, antiseptic, and antiparasitic properties.

 Sarcoptes scabiei born mange is a contagious zoonotic skin disease of livestock and man.
 It has been controlled by various chemical as well as herbal acaricidal agents for a limited period ( Himons et al., 1989, Periyasamy et al., 2018 andSinhaet al., 2024).
 Recurring infection of the mites in goats affects their health and production severely.
 There has been a longfelt need to evolve a suitable, economical and sustainable treatment of the disease in goats.
 The present report is an effort to evaluate the efficacy of chemical and herbal treatment package against the mite infestation in goats for a longer duration.